ci-compass/cicf/week08-cloud-computing/slides/slides.md

 ::: {.notes}

-Shift gears: "Next, where does the cloud live?
-Three ways to deploy it."
+Next, where does the cloud live?

+There are three ways to deploy "the cloud".

 :::